 CPR/First Aid Certified Staff

 SETA requires all teaching staff be certified in CPR/First Aid and prepared for unexpected child and adult emergencies.
-Five administrative staff are Medic Alert certified trainers and offer regularly scheduled on-site CPR/First Aid refresher sessions to ensure staff stay current on certifications.
+Two administrative staff are Medic Alert certified trainers and offer regularly scheduled on-site CPR/First Aid refresher sessions to ensure staff stay current on certifications.

 SETA Head Start has a comprehensive Disaster Preparedness Plan.
 Each center’s plan is custom designed, a “Disaster Plan-Quick Reference” binder is accessible in the classroom, and disaster bins with recommended disaster food and supplies are available in case of disaster.
-Each staff member has received training on what to do in the event of a disaster and first aid training.
+Each staff member has received training on what to do in the event of a disaster, and first aid training.
 Community based organizations have entered into agreements to provide a temporary staging site for each center for reunification of parents with their children if off-site evacuation occurs.
 An overview of the plan is provided to parents at enrollment.

 SETA Head Start is required to provide information and instruction to children and families regarding pedestrian and vehicle traveling safety.
 A video and materials are provided for classroom use.